stem-comm/stem-comm-portal/README.md

 ## Developer Notes (For Future Admins)

-* **Hosting:** The site is hosted on GitHub Pages via the independent `uncc-cgll-stem-comm` organization.
+* **Hosting:** The site is hosted on GitHub Pages via the independent `stem-comm` organization.
 * **Styles:** All CSS is located in `style.css`.
 We avoid inline CSS where possible, utilizing classes like `.custom-table` for UI consistency.
 * **JavaScript:** The logic for fetching the CSV data from Google Sheets, building the DOM elements, handling tab switching, and managing the document viewer is contained in `app.js`.
-* **Repository Ownership:** The repository is owned by the UNCC CGLL GitHub Organization to ensure continuity when students graduate.
+* **Repository Ownership:** The repository is owned by the stem-comm GitHub Organization to ensure continuity when students graduate.
 Ensure at least one permanent UNCC staff member has "Owner" rights to this GitHub Organization.